 The conceptual level has a conceptual schema, which describes the structure of the whole database for a community of users.
 The conceptual schema hides the details of physical storage structures and concentrates on describing entities, data types, relationships, user operations, and constraints.
 A high-level data model or an implementation data model can be used at this level.
 The external or view level includes a number of external schemas or user views.
 Each external schema describes the part of the database that a particular user group is interested in and hides the rest of the database from that user group.
-A high-level data model or an implementation data model or an implementation data external schemas are specified in the same data model that describes the conceptual-level information.
-Some DBMSs allow different data models to be used at the conceptual and external levels.
+A high-level data model or an implementation data model can be used at this level.

 The three-schema architecture is a convenient tool for the user to visualize the schema levels in a database system.
 Most DBMSs do not separate the three levels completely, but support the three-schema architecture to some extent.
 Some DBMSs may include physical-level details in the conceptual schema.
-In most DBMSs that support user views,
+In most DBMSs that support user views, external schemas are specified in the same data model that describes the conceptual-level information.
+Some DBMSs allow different data models to be used at the conceptual and external levels.